sparkletron/AVR-LIBRARY-IR_REMOTE_RECV/README.md

 Functions:

-initializeIR() : Pass a 16 or 8 bit address and a struct from the defined remotes in remotes.h.
+initializeIR() : Pass a 16 or 8 bit address and a CommandTemplate from the declared remotes in remotes.h.
 Make sure to call this function first.

+getIRCode() : Will return the complete code that the remotes sent (address - key code).

 getIRCommandRec() : Will return a defined commandAction that matches the data captured by the IR sensor interupt routine.

 Remotes:

 Adafruit Mini Remote Control PRODUCT ID: 389
+Amazon Remote from Almencla PRODUCT ID : 2b5a74350edc8f33c4ec8c0feae79775